-Road to Pyeongchang: Canada slips to 3rd in World Cup circuit
+Road to Pyeongchang: Canada holding firm in World Cup standings

-The PyeongChang Olympics are fast approaching and winter athletes from around the globe are competing in the all-important World Cup circuit.
+The 2018 Olympics in Pyeongchang are fast approaching and winter athletes from around the globe are competing in the all-important World Cup circuit.

 A crucial performance indicator ahead of the 2018 Games in South Korea, the World Cup circuit includes all sports that will be part of the Olympic programme.

 Canada maintained its third-play position, earned five medals for the week, two behind the U.S. after 489 events.

 Germany continues to dominate the World Cup standings, holding firm in first place.

 STANDINGS | After 489 events to date, Canada remains third in the World Cup standings.<br><br>More Canadian stories: <a href="https://t.co/C16uHBB5f1">https://t.co/C16uHBB5f1</a> <a href="https://t.co/hBjydsOwaE">pic.twitter.com/hBjydsOwaE</a>—@CBCOlympics

 Canada's top performance came from the incomparable Mikael Kingsbury.
 The moguls star continued his onslaught on the World Cup stage, winning two more gold meals in Tazawako, Japan.